thecsea/mysqltcs/README.md

 There is a simple example  `simpleExample.php` that shows you how to use the library in the simplest way

+N.B. if you have added mysqltcs as composer dependency you will find example under `vendor/thecsea/mysqltcs/examples`

 # By [thecsea.it](http://www.thecsea.it)